Azalea Park – Summerville, South Carolina

 In the 1930s, a group of Summerville women who then called themselves the Civic League raised money to purchase the land now used for Azalea Park.
 This group was the precursor to the Flowertown Garden Club, and the park was eventually deeded to the Town of Summerville.

 Many plants were given to the park by Summerville resident George Segelken.
 Segelken even planted most of the azaleas himself and was an expert on the plant.
 Azalea Park is home to the annual Flowertown Festival (also called the Azalea Festival), a three-day arts and crafts show held the first weekend of April.
-Sponsored by the Summerville Family YMCA, the Flowertown Festival is one of the largest art shows in the southeast.
+Sponsored by the Summerville Family YMCA, the Flowertown Festival began in 1972 and is one of the largest art shows in the southeast.

 Heron and the Sun Statue – Azalea Park